Top

 3. Install and Configure Database

-Meetzy uses MySQL for storing user data, messages, calls, posts, and media.
+Meetzy now uses MongoDB for storing user data, messages, calls, posts, media metadata, and other application data.

 4. Deploy the Application Code